Health Insurance

 Consumers have a right to appeal an unfavorable coverage decision by their health insurance company.
 Insurance companies must give consumers owning an individual policy a first-level internal appeal, administered by the company, and then a second-level external review administered by an independent third party.

 For group policies, the insurance company may require two levels of internal appeals before the external review.
-For more information about how to appeal a health insurance company’s unfavorable decision, contact the Kansas Insurance Department at 800-432-2484.
+For more information about how to appeal a health insurance company’s unfavorable decision, contact the Kansas Department of Insurance at 800-432-2484.

 In Kansas, the second level of appeal may be waived allowing for external review when applicable.

 Consumers can also file complaints when claims are denied, or when they believe that their health insurance company is not properly following the legal appeals process.
-To reach the Kansas Insurance Department, consumers can call 800-432-2484 or go to file a complaint.
+To reach the Kansas Department of Insurance, consumers can call 800-432-2484 or go to file a complaint.

 Also, if a consumer is dissatisfied with an eligibility decision made by the Health Insurance Marketplace there is an appeals process.
 The consumer can contact the Marketplace for more information.